Logarithm-Labs/pawn/README.md

 ## Contributing

 Contributions are welcome!
-Please ensure that your changes are well-documented and include tests when applicable.
+Please ensure that your changes are well-documented and include examples.

 ---